-Probably this is the first complete and working guide available on internet to install Mac OS X 10.7 Lion on VMware in Windows 7 Intel PC.
-After several days of searches, attempts, reading and collecting information from different places, I managed to install latest Mac OS X Lion 10.7 on my Intel Core2duo computer with VMware workstation in Windows 7.
+Here is a complete and working step by step guide to install Mac OS X 10.7 Lion on VMware with your Windows computer.
+After several days of research, attempts, and collecting information from different places, I managed to install the Lion OS 10.7 on my Intel computer by using the vanilla kernel.

-This method should work in VMware Player also, but I prefer workstation because of Snapshot feature.
-I don’t think you would face any issues on other types of Intel processors, but make sure you have Hardware Virtualization Technology (VT), 64 Bit, and Core2duo or later supported processor.
-I’m not sure about AMD processor users.
-Someone please try and update in comments area for AMD processor with Lion on VMware.
+This method should work on VMware Player also, but I prefer workstation because of the snapshot feature.
+I don’t think you would face any issues on other types of Intel processors, but make sure that Hardware Virtualization Technology (VT) is enabled.
+I’m not sure about AMD processors.

 This method is completely for testing and learning purpose only.